Best GPS computers for mountain biking 2024 – the top-rated MTB GPS computers ranked by our testers

 Evolutionary, not revolutionary

 The Elemnt Roam V2 is Wahoo's newest version of its top-of-the-range Elemnt Roam.
-Visually, there's not much to see much in the way of changes, Wahoo has stuck with its proven screen size, LED, and button layout.
-In fact, the only real physical change is that the buttons on the front are now much easier to use.
+Visually, there's not much to see in the way of changes, Wahoo has stuck with its proven screen size, LED, and button layout.
+The only real physical change is that the buttons on the front are now much easier to use.

 It's the insides that have seen the biggest updates, and the Roam V2 now uses Dual Band GPS for more accuracy in the deepest of forests or when surrounded by big buildings.
-Storage is upped to a reasonable 32GB, so there is more space for routes, maps, and workouts.
-There are two new sensors too, a compass and gyroscope, although Wahoo is yet to utilize these.
-The unit gets a new climbing feature called Summit Segments to help pace climbs, pre-loaded routes, Systm Outdoor Workouts for training, and Public Route Sharing.
+Storage is upped to a reasonable 32GB, so plenty of space for routes, maps, and workouts.
+If you like to listen to music or a podcast while you ride there is now a music control page added too.

-Where Wahoo excels is its usability.
-The screen is very simple to read on the move and the map design is clear for easy navigation.
-The app works really well and reliably syncs between device and app.
+Wahoo devices excel in usability and the screen is very simple to read on the move and the map design is clear for easy navigation.
+The app works very well and reliably syncs between the device and the app.

 With a claimed 17 hours of battery life, the Roam carries over Wahoo’s nifty phone integration for easy setup and customization, free worldwide map downloads, and the brand’s signature quick-zoom function which lets you increase or decrease the data fields showing with the push of a button.